vippsas/vipps-partner/how-to-change-partners.md

 merchant is responsible, as _data controller_, for which partner(s) can access the merchant's data as _data processor_.

-If the merchant changes partners, the merchant's sale unit (identified with MSN, the Merchant Serial Number) must be reconfigured so the new partner's [partner keys](partner-keys.md) can be used for the same MSN.
+If the merchant changes partners, the merchant's sales unit (identified with MSN, the Merchant Serial Number) must be reconfigured so the new partner's [partner keys](partner-keys.md) can be used for the same MSN.